 19 Jan The Truth About Plantar Fasciitis (and Arch Pain)

-Does the bottom of your foot hurt?
+Does the bottom of your foot hurt or even burn?

 Then you may have plantar fasciosis.
 (Notice I didn’t say plantar fasciitis.)